vlguan/Fib-SequenceApp/README.md

     ```
     flask run --port=8080
     ```
     This command will launch the Flask server in debug mode (with hot-reloading) on port 8080.
-To start backend server
+To start backend serve

-###Client
+### Client
 To run the client, follow these steps:

 1. Navigate to the client directory (in Unix that would be `cd client`)